 But you aren’t too big yet to ask if I will cuddle you.
 Yesterday you probably asked me a dozen times.
 And, I’m sorry… I wish I would have cuddled you more.
 The past few weeks have been pretty hard for you.
 I know this, because I was a middle child too.
 I see it in your eyes, the same fear I used to feel… that there might not be enough love left.
 Telis and I have been homeschooling and your baby sister always seems to need me.
 But you are my one and only Tobinator.
 No one could ever take the place you hold in my heart.

 I have always found it hard to just sit still.
-But I am trying to for you baby boy.
+I am trying to remind myself that I don’t need to accomplish anything exceptional in this stage of life, because you three are the best investment I will ever make.
 I know I will regret not choosing more of that stillness when these days are behind me.
 I pray I am not inadvertently sending you the message that busy is better, because it isn’t.
 I just need to remind myself sometimes.
 I love your cuddles SO MUCH.

 You do 7 or 8 puzzles a day.